Ellen S. Gannett

 Senior Strategist at the National Institute on Out-of-School Time

-Gannett is a founding member of the HOST (Health Out-of-School Time) Coalition, which co-developed the Healthy Eating and Physical Activity Standards for Out-of-School Time Programs.
-With her colleagues at NIOST, she conducted the research and made the recommendations for the Core Knowledge and Competencies for Afterschool and Youth Development Professionals which were adopted by the National Afterschool Association in 2011.
+Gannett was a founding member of the HOST (Health Out-of-School Time) Coalition, which co-developed the Healthy Eating and Physical Activity Standards for Out-of-School Time Programs.
+With her colleagues at NIOST, she conducted the research and made the recommendations for the Core Knowledge and Competencies for Afterschool and Youth Development Professionals, which were adopted by the National Afterschool Association in 2011.

 Gannett received her M.Ed. from the Graduate School of Education at Lesley College.
 She received her bachelor’s of science degree from the University of Massachusetts, Amherst and attended the Merrill Palmer Institute in Detroit, MI.

-A speaker and trainer, Gannett has conducted hundreds of seminars and advised policymakers and practitioners throughout the country and internationally.
-She has been featured in numerous media stories and has given presentations to the following groups:
+As a speaker and trainer, Gannett conducted hundreds of seminars and advised policymakers and practitioners throughout the country and internationally.
+She was featured in numerous media stories and gave presentations to the following groups: